 n.b.: Candidates are responsible for presenting a “clean” dossier that adheres to department, college and university guidelines for promotion and tenure.
 The dossier should not be presented to the Faculty Evaluation Committee as a draft of a work in progress.
 Any questions regarding composition of the dossier should be directed to the chair of the Faculty Evaluation Committee well in advance of the deadline for submission of the portfolio.

-.

 The date for submission of the portfolio will be determined by the Provost's Guidelines.